charlesreid1/captain-hook/README.md

 # b-captain-hook

-Captain Hook is a flask web server that listens for webhooks and performs actions with them.
+Captain Hook is a flask web server that listens for webhooks.

 It can be set up with webhooks from Gitea, Github, Dockerhub, and other services.

 Captain Hook runs on #blackbeard.